 What Are the Symptoms of Cocaine Withdrawal?

 The high does not last very long.
-As a result, binge use is very common.
+As a result, binge use—using a large amount in a short period of time—is very common.
 Once the high wears off, then the withdrawal symptoms can set in.

 These symptoms can include:

 - An overwhelming lack of energy.

 - Depression or anxiety that can be crippling.

 - Suicidal thoughts or the impulse to self-harm.